Most banks and lenders have reversed their COVID-19 lending restrictions. They accept most income types.

 A living expenses declaration will need to be provided along with reasons explaining the high living expenses.

-Some lenders may have concerns regarding construction loans due to the looming threat of a lockdown.
+Some lenders may have concerns regarding construction loans due to lockdown.

 Lenders don’t want to have a house as security that’s half-built.
 However, you can still get approved with some of our lenders.